flightaware/tohil/TCLOBJECTS.md

 obj.lappend() will append python stuff to the list stored in the tclobj.

+obj.lappend_list() will append a tcl object comprising a list, or a python list, to a list, making it flat, i.e. each element of the list is appended to obj's list.

 Thanks to tohil's increasingly thorough tclobj object implementation and python's excellent support for such things, you can use the indexing syntax to access and even change certain elements.

 ```